ham-radio-72/green-phys.github.io/content/User Guide/Getting Started/_index.md

 ### Preparing input data

-The first step, to perform simulations with `Green`/`WeakCoupling`, is the preparation of input data.
+The first step of any simulations with `Green`/`WeakCoupling` is the preparation of the input data, which includes the calculation of the Coulomb and one-body integrals as well as a starting density matrix out of geometry, atom, k-point, and basis information.
-Currently to prepare input data we use interface with [PySCF](https://pyscf.org/).
+Currently  we use an interface with [PySCF](https://pyscf.org/) to prepare input data.
-To generate input data user has to call `python/init_data_df.py` script located in the source directory.
+To generate input data a user has to call the `python/init_data_df.py` script located in the source directory.
 The following parameters are mandatory:

   - `--a`  path to a file containing crystal geometry in xyz format